Skip to content

 Heat challengers

-Neoguri stands apart because of its marine flavor profile and heavy noodle body, which is influenced by Japanese-style noodle thickness.
-It fills a different craving entirely.
-Neoguri is especially popular in South Korea and is a staple in many Korean households.
+Neoguri stands apart because of its marine flavor profile and heavy noodle body.
+It fills a completely different craving, which is exactly why it's a staple in a lot of Korean households.

 Is Nongshim Neoguri Spicy?

+Yes, but the spice is controlled.
 The heat sits beneath the seafood broth rather than dominating it.
-Compared to Shin Ramyun, the spice feels less aggressive.
-Compared to Buldak, it feels mild.
+Compared to Shin Ramyun it feels less aggressive.
+Compared to Buldak it feels mild.
+It warms rather than shocks.
+For a seafood-forward broth, that's the right call.

 How Koreans Actually Eat Neoguri

-Personally, I’ve found that adding fresh garlic and green onion elevates the broth without overpowering its seafood character.
-A soft egg works beautifully here, too, because the yolk enriches the oceanic base.
+Personally, fresh garlic and green onion work really well without overpowering the seafood character.
+A soft egg is perfect here because the yolk enriches the oceanic base.

-Or my go-to topping!
-Add some kimchi for extra spiciness, or a bit of dried seaweed for extra texture and flavor :)
+My go-to: kimchi for extra spice, or a bit of dried seaweed for texture and more ocean flavor.

 Neoguri spiced up with Kimchi adding extra flavor!